 It’s fair to say NordVPN’s pricing goes from one extreme to the other.

 However, Nord offers a 30-day money-back guarantee so if this happens, you still have 30 days to cancel.
-This is nice, as not many VPNs offer this kind of guarantee.
+This is nice, as not many VPNs offer this length of guarantee.

-In terms of payment, you can pay via credit cards, cryptocurrency, or other options like Alipay.
+In terms of payment, there’s a wide variety including 3 cryptocurrencies and Alipay.
 Not all VPNs offer the crypto option for extra anonymity.

-NordVPN has a high 1-month price but low 2 and 3 year prices.
+NordVPN has a high 1-month price but incredibly low 2 and 3 year prices.
 They also offer a 7-day free trial and a nice 30-day money-back guarantee.
-There’s a wide range of payment options including Alipay and Cryptocurrency.
+There’s a wide range of payment options including Alipay and 3 cryptocurrencies.

 Support is also a key consideration in case you run into trouble.
 What kind of support does Nord offer?